Victor Barton: Beginnings with Kent

-The son of Benjamin Barton, a soldier, he was born in October 1867 at Netley, Hampshire.
-Barton served in the British Army, holding the rank of bombardier in the Royal Artillery (RA).
-Barton produced a number of strong performances for the Royal Artillery Cricket Club (RACC) in the first half of the 1889, including against the Gentlemen of the Marylebone Cricket Club at Lord's, where Wisden described his batting as "a superb performance" as he scored 91 out of a total of 167 in the RACC first innings and 102 out of 171 in their second innings.
-This caught the attention of Kent, who taking advantage of him being garrisoned in the county at Woolwich, and thus eligible to play for the county, offered him a trial.
-In July of that season, he made his debut in first-class cricket for Kent against Yorkshire at Maidstone, with him making six further appearances that season.
-He played an important role in Kent's unlikely victory over Nottinghamshire in the final match of the season at Beckenham, which resulted in a three–way County Champion tie between Lancashire, Nottinghamshire and Surrey.
+The son of Benjamin Barton, a soldier, Victor Alexander Barton was born in October 1867 in Netley, Hampshire.
+He served in the British Army, holding the rank of bombardier in the Royal Artillery (RA).
+Barton helped the Royal Artillery Cricket Club (RACC) go unbeaten in 1886.
+He produced a number of strong performances for the RACC in the first half of the 1889 season, including against the Gentlemen of the Marylebone Cricket Club at Lord's, with Wisden describing his batting as "a superb performance" as he scored 91 runs out of a total of 167 in the RACC first innings and 102 runs out of 171 in their second innings.
+This caught the attention of Kent, who taking advantage of him being garrisoned in the county at Woolwich, and thus eligible to play for them, offered him a trial.
+In July of that season, he made his debut in first-class cricket for Kent against Yorkshire at Maidstone, with Barton making six further appearances that season.
+He played an important role in Kent's unlikely victory over Nottinghamshire in the final match of the season at Beckenham; requiring 52 runs, Kent struggled to 25 for 6, but Barton and George Hearne guided Kent to their total.
+Their victory resulted in a three-way County Champion tie between Lancashire, Nottinghamshire and Surrey.

-He played for Kent in the first season of the County Championship, making three appearances, plus an additional appearance against the touring Australians.
+Barton played for Kent in the first season of the County Championship in 1890, making three appearances in the competition, and played against the touring Australians.
 Although he was unable to find form for Kent, he headed the bowling averages for the RACC, taking 89 wickets at 9.60 runs per wicket.
-Having shown early promise for Kent, he was not re-engaged beyond the 1890 season.
-Amongst the causes of his intermittent appearances for Kent over his two seasons with the club was the necessity for Kent to play at least three amateurs, and sometimes as many as six or seven (particularly during the Canterbury Cricket Week) limited his appearances.
+Having shown early promise for Kent, he did not play beyond the 1890 season, despite being bought out of the RA by the Kent committee in 1891.
+Amongst the causes of his intermittent appearances over his two seasons with the club was the necessity for Kent to play at least three amateurs, and sometimes as many as six or seven (particularly during the Canterbury Cricket Week).
+Being a professional and the abundance of amateur batsmen, his appearances were consequently limited.

+Following the 1891 season, he toured South Africa with an English team (Note: All matches on the tour were played as WW Read's XI, except for the Test match, where the side played as England.) captained by Walter Read, which was one of two simultaneous England team tours, the other touring Australia.
+He played in ten non-first-class matches on the tour, before playing in the final match against South Africa at Cape Town, which was later retrospectively afforded Test status.
+In a match which England won by an innings and 189 runs, Barton batted once, making 23 runs before he was dismissed by Charles Mills.
+Barton is the only regular member of the RA to have played Test cricket.